-- 4.56.
-Policy TOR3 applies to caravan, camping and chalet sites for tourism purposes and includes static caravan and log cabin sites. - 4.57.
+4.56.
+Policy TOR3 applies to caravan, camping and chalet sites for tourism purposes and includes static caravan and log cabin sites.

+- 4.57.
 Proposals for new or extended caravan and camping sites under this policy will only be permitted for tourist accommodation.
-The Council will impose conditions on permissions for sites located outside of defined settlements to secure tourist only occupation.
+The Council will impose conditions on permissions for sites located outside of settlements to secure tourist only occupation.
 Proposals for permanent residential occupation will be considered in accordance with the relevant housing policies within this plan. - 4.58.
 When considering the impact of proposals on the landscape, special attention will be given to topography.
-Proposals located on prominent and visible slopes will not normally be acceptable. - 4.59.
+Proposals located on prominent and visible slopes will not normally be acceptable.
+The scale of any proposals must be commensurate with the surrounding area, particularly in regard to landscape and the scale of existing settlements in the surrounding area.
+Proposals, by virtue of their size, should not dominate existing settlements and should avoid placing undue pressure on local infrastructure and services. - 4.59.
 Proposals for permanent occupation and sites for Gypsies, travellers and travelling show people will be considered in relation to Policy GTTS1.